jacklion710/firebase-link-email-and-sms/README.md

 # SMS Authentication Linking with Email in Firebase

-...
+This is a work in progress.
+If anyone would like to contribute please feel free.
+The goal is to be able to verify users emails and phone numbers when authenticating using firebase.
+I tried using linkWithCredential() but received an error regarding the authentication token expiring.
+I tried following the documentation on [linking](https://firebase.google.com/docs/auth/web/account-linking?authuser=0) but this is where I got stuck.
+There isn't a lot of coverage of this online which is why I wantd to take a crack at it.

 ## About the Project

-...
+Users verify their phone mumber, handle verification success, link email and password to phone  and send an email verification as well as save user data in firestore.

 ## Key Features

-...

-## Getting Started

-To get this project up and running on your local machine, follow these steps:
+SMS & email authentication.

 ## Prerequisites

 Node.js installed on your system
 A Firebase project for accessing Firebase services

+## Getting Started

+To get this project up and running on your local machine, follow these steps:

 ## Installation